marouane53/transcribe/README.md

 - Create a new app for each language you want to transcribe.
 - Obtain the API key for each language and replace the placeholders in the `LANGUAGE_API_KEYS` dictionary in the script with your actual API keys.

+## Windows Release

+For Windows users, a pre-packaged release is available that includes the necessary executable files (ffmpeg and yt-dlp) along with the Python script.
+You can download the release from [here](https://github.com/marouane53/transcribe/releases/download/windows_py/Transcribe.zip).

+The release version eliminates the need for installing ffmpeg and yt-dlp separately, as the executable files are included in the package.
+Simply extract the ZIP file and run the script directly.

 ## Usage

 1. Run the script: